Mali War: Malian northward advance

+Insurgency (2013–2023)

 Beginning of guerrilla phase

-Islamist and Tuareg forces were reported to have retreated to the Adrar des Ifoghas, rugged badlands in northeastern Mali.
-Knowledge of and control over local sources of water is expected to play a vital role in continuing conflict in that area.
+The Islamists, facing a fierce international campaign of airstrikes, retreated to the Adrar des Ifoghas, rugged badlands in northeastern Mali, where knowledge of and control over local sources of water would play a vital role in continuing the conflict in that area.
+Others embedded themselves in local communities or sought refuge in the remote parts of Niger and Mauritania, while Ansaru and Boko Haram retreated back to Nigeria.
+This move significantly reduced their access to funding needed to pay fighters, leading to many militants to return to the MNLA.
 On 19 February, France began a new operation (Panther) intended to subdue the region.

 Between 8 and 10 February, MUJAO – who had been harassing government forces from the outskirts since Malian and French forces took the city on 26 January – launched the first two suicide attacks of the war in Gao, resulting in the death of the two bombers and injuring a Malian soldier and a civilian.
 Islamist fighters armed with AK-47s then crossed the Niger River on canoes, took over an abandoned police station and deployed snipers in nearby buildings in anticipation of the government forces' counterattack.
 The situation was controlled by pro-government forces after heavy fighting which included an air attack on the police station by French helicopters.

-On 19 February, Islamists attacked a French parachute regiment of 150 soldiers supported by a heavy vehicle patrol and Mirage fighter jets.
+On 18 February, at the request of the Malian government, the European Union launched the European Union Training Mission in Mali (EUTM Mali), deploying 550 troops from 22 EU states under the command of Brigadier-General Marc Rudkiewicz.On 19 February, Islamists attacked a French parachute regiment of 150 soldiers supported by a heavy vehicle patrol and Mirage fighter jets.
 One French commando, a sergeant, was killed and so were 20 Islamist militants.

 Gao was attacked a second time on 20 February.
 Islamists again crossed the Niger and came close to the city hall, possibly with help from locals.
 The same day, a car bomb exploded in Kidal, killing two people.
 The fighting in Gao subsided after five Islamists were killed by Malian soldiers.

 On 22 February 2013, 13 Chadian soldiers and 65 Islamists were killed during heavy fighting in the northern mountains.
 The same day two suicide bombers crashed their cars into the MNLA's local operations center in the town of in Khalil, killing 5 people including 3 MNLA fighters and both bombers.